First Ladies Unite Against Separating Children At Border

 Rosalynn Carter, wife of former President Jimmy Carter, has also weighed in, issuing a statement on Monday calling the policy "disgraceful and a shame to our country."

-There's a long history of first ladies advocating for issues important to them, often issues related to children.
-But what's unusual is to have all the living former presidents' wives speaking out in one voice, said Peter Slevin, a journalism professor and author of a biography of Michelle Obama.
+The common message from the first ladies is rare, said Peter Slevin, a journalism professor and author of a biography of Michelle Obama.

 "When was the last time Laura Bush, Rosalynn Carter, Michelle Obama and Hillary Clinton spoke out, in one voice, on anything?"
 Slevin said in an email to NPR.
 "Each of these former first ladies uses her megaphone in a different way, when using it at all.
 It's extraordinary that they're united in attacking a highly politicized policy of a sitting president."